pytchlang/pytch-tutorials/chase-game/tutorial.md

 you when you make a new project.

-Next we will tell Python that we want _all_ the pytch features (later on we'll see why it's useful to sometimes only include some features).

-When you see a block of code like this, with some lines of text shown in green with "+" symbols in front of them, it's telling you to change your project so that it has the new lines in green added to it.
+In the rest of this tutorial when you see a block of code like this, with some lines of text shown in green with "+" symbols in front of them, it's telling you to change your project so that it has the new lines in green added to it.
 Add them in exactly the places where they are shown.

-{{< commit import specifics >}}

 ---